Zuehlke/machines-code-people/articles/frontend-is-not-your-enemy.md

 authorName: Janko Sokolovic
 authorGithubUsername: jasofalcon
 issue: 81
-title: Frontend Is Not Your Enemy
+title: Frontend is not your enemy
 ---
 # {{page.title}}